 Quickly, I found myself paralyzed, thinking my future was doomed.
-In my mind, if I could not write one essay, there was not a possibility that I would ever have a satisfying future career.
-Instead of writing, I closed my computer, laid in my bed, and pretended that I no longer had any responsibilities.
+In my mind, if I could not write one essay, there was no possibility that I would ever have a satisfying future career.
+Instead of writing, I closed my computer, lay in my bed, and pretended that I no longer had any responsibilities.

 The following day, I described my experience to my advisor and she gently told me that it seemed like I was experiencing anxiety about the upcoming changes associated with graduation.
 That was the first conversation I had in which I was able to identify that I had anxiety.

 Unfortunately, these statistics have not improved in recent years due to the COVID-19 pandemic.
-According to a Best Colleges report, 45% of college students reported an increase of anxiety due to the pandemic among other increases in mental health-related symptoms.
+According to the Best Colleges report, 45% of college students reported an increase in anxiety due to the pandemic among other increases in mental health-related symptoms.